SkyScreen Systems for Chronographs

 See in the Dark

-The design of the Skyscreen has a huge effect on both the accuracy of the chronograph, and the reliability of function.
+The design of the Skyscreen has a huge effect on both the accuracy of the chronograph and the reliability of its function.
 We want to give the shooter as large a window as possible to shoot through, while blocking direct sunlight from striking the sensor.
 The white piece at top of the triangle defuses the light and acts like an overcast – providing a consistent bright high contrast background to spot the bullet against.